airshipit/governance/README.md

 appoint a Lead at their own discretion and using their own process to help be a singular external voice of the project.
 Representatives are expected to be active contributors who are committed to the health and success of the project.
 It is comprised of 5 members, who are elected by an election process.

+In the event of a dispute on topics falling strictly in the domain of Working Committee responsibilities, the Working Committee will be responsible for abritrating.
+For a resolution to be confirmed, a super majority (2/3) vote (rounded up to nearest whole number) of the Working Committee is required.

 Working Committee elections take place in August (5 seats available).
 Anyone who is a Contributor (as defined above) before the election will be eligible to run.
 Core Reviewers of projects will be eligible to vote.
 There are no term